-During the last week of class, you will enact your answer to the question: What is the future of literacy?
-I use the verb "enact" rather than "present" because I mean this to be more than a tedious Power Point presentation.
-It's worth just 5% of your grade not because it's unimportant, but so that you will feel free to take risks in your enactment.
-You may choose to create a website, teach a mini literacy lesson, create a movie, script and perform a short play, design a game, develop a small piece of software, or countless other things to demonstrate your answer to one of these critical questions.
-The point is not that you succeed in enacting this literate future, but that you attempt to enact it.
+During the last week of class, you will present something to the class-either your digital version of your essay, or your Future of Literacy project, or something else related to literacy.
+Make it interesting and interactive!
+You may choose to create a website, teach a mini literacy lesson, create a movie, script and perform a short play, design a game, develop a small piece of software, or countless other things to demonstrate your answer to one of the critical questions we've asked in class.